Bay to Breakers 12K Race: Celebrating the Spirit of San Francisco

 The Alaska Airlines Bay to Breakers is one of the world’s oldest and most festive footraces.
 In 1906, San Francisco was hit by a devastating earthquake but San Franciscans, with their signature enterprising spirit, immediately started rebuilding and the city hosted events to lift morale.
 One of these events, the Cross City Race, took 121 runners from the northeast end of town near the present day The Embarcadero (the “bay” side of the city) to the west end of the city and the “breakers” of Ocean Beach.
 Renamed Bay to Breakers to reflect its traditional course, this 12K race has maintained a celebratory spirit since its humble beginnings in 1912.

 Held each year on the third Sunday of May, tens of thousands of athletes compete and fun-loving folks flood the streets clad in everything from outrageous costumes to birthday suits — earning Bay to Breakers a reputation as the Mardi Gras of the West.
-Whether you’re running up Heartbreak Hill or cheering from the sidelines, here are a few tips to help you enjoy the race on May 19, 2019.
-(Register here for the 2019 race.)
+Whether you’re running up Heartbreak Hill or cheering from the sidelines, here are a few tips to help you enjoy the race on May 17, 2020.

 1. Don’t dress warm.
 It may be a little chilly in the morning, but, trust us, taking to the streets with thousands of people as temperatures start to rise mid-morning means you’ll be stuck carrying your jacket all day long.